 Assessment scheme and structure: There are no exams, students are assessed on the following three tasks: completing a project, a presentation and a production log.

 This qualification has transferable skills that are highly valued in all other subject areas.
 These include; independent learning, referencing, working with others, time management, critical analysis, evaluation, detecting bias.

 We also offer a comprehensive Personal Development and Careers programme at KS5 including:

 - Progression and Career Pathways

-To be able to achieve our goals to give students the best possible learning experience, we organise numerous trips, competitions, events and guest speakers.
+To be able to achieve our goals to give students the best possible learning experience, we organise numerous trips, competitions, events and guest speakers across all age groups.
 These include:

 - Visits to Law Courts

 - Working with voluntary sector to allow student engagement with professionals (including Amnesty International, Campaign for Nuclear Disarmament and Animal Welfare).